-This option allows the user to determine the manner in which the AwardBIOS sets the settings for the IDE Primary Master Device.
-The options are "None", "Auto" and "Manual."
+This option allows the user to how IDE Primary Master Device is to be configured.
+The options are None, Auto and Manual.

 IDE Channel 0 Master/Slave, IDE Channel 1 Master/Slave, IDE Channel 2 Master, IDE Channel 3 Master